 If you have questions about making a Victim Personal Statement, how it will be used or what to include, you can speak with the police, Witness Care Unit or a support service for victims of crime.
 They can also help you to record it.

-Signpost, the OPCC’s Victim Care Service are on hand to provide practical and emotional support to Bedfordshire’s victims of crime.
-The crime does not have to be reported to Bedfordshire Police for Signpost to offer help, we have a freephone number 0800 0282 887 and a self-referral from on our website https://www.signpostforbedfordshire.com
+BVCS, the OPCC’s Victim Care Service are on hand to provide practical and emotional support to Bedfordshire’s victims of crime.
+The crime does not have to be reported to Bedfordshire Police for BVCS to offer help, we have a freephone number 0800 0282 887 and a self-referral from on our website https://www.bedfordshirevcs.com/

 Ongoing projects or work relating to the Victims’ Code being undertaken by the OPCC or collaboratively with criminal justice partners